 Day-to-day disputes are a part of the normal workplace.
-Some problems, such as discharge, are serious.
+Some problems, such as discharge, are serious, such as a discharge.
 Many others are not as serious.
-S/R give attention to their coworker's problems, whether those problems are major or minor.
+Shop Representatives give attention to their co-workers problems, whether those problems are major or minor.
 The S/R's duty is to investigate those disputes and to resolve them for their members.

-Often, minor quality-of-life grievances can be resolved through investigation and a reasoned discourse with the company, without automatically resorting to the formal grievance process.
+Often, minor quality-of-life grievances can be resolved through investigation and a reasoned discourse with the Company, without automatically resorting to the formal grievance process.